MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 ### Bug Fixes

-* Analytics - Optimized player search to eliminate potential for timeouts when titles have a large player count.
+* Analytics - Optimized player search to reduce potential for timeouts when querying titles with large player counts.
 * Authentication - Previously when there was a timeout exception in the PSN `ValidateAccessToken` call it was handled with a generic exception.
 Now the error returned specifies the type of timeout.

 ## 200401